Pleonasm: Idiomatic expressions

-Some pleonastic phrases are part of a language's idiom, such as tuna fish, chain mail and safe haven in American English.
+Some pleonastic phrases are part of a language's idiom, such as safe haven in American English.
 They are so common that their use is unremarkable for native speakers, although in many cases the redundancy can be dropped with no loss of meaning.

 When expressing possibility, English speakers often use potentially pleonastic expressions such as It might be possible or perhaps it's possible, where both terms (verb might or adverb perhaps along with the adjective possible) have the same meaning under certain constructions.
 Many speakers of English use such expressions for possibility in general, such that most instances of such expressions by those speakers are in fact pleonastic.
 Others, however, use this expression only to indicate a distinction between ontological possibility and epistemic possibility, as in "Both the ontological possibility of X under current conditions and the ontological impossibility of X under current conditions are epistemically possible" (in logical terms, "I am not aware of any facts inconsistent with the truth of proposition X, but I am likewise not aware of any facts inconsistent with the truth of the negation of X").
 The habitual use of the double construction to indicate possibility per se is far less widespread among speakers of most other languages (except in Spanish; see examples); rather, almost all speakers of those languages use one term in a single expression: